sTranger-q/Online_dict/README.md

 ## Server:
     handle mysql:
-        register-->insert to users
+        register-->insert into users
-        log in---->select-->insert to history
+        log in---->select-->insert into history
         search word-->select from word
         query history--->select from history where username is satisfied